 Community Engagement: Telfair Museums is partnering with organizations throughout the Savannah community who already work to end the legacies of slavery and seek justice.
 We’re working with our partners to highlight their missions and amplify their voices.

-Sixteen scholars from around the country have been invited to explore the diverse legacies of slavery in our region.
+Scholars from around the country have been invited to explore the diverse legacies of slavery in our region.
 (Scholars listed below)

 Free and open to the public